CaoJupeng/CaoJupeng.github.io/index.md

 ## About me

 I am an student of [South China University of Technology](https://www.scut.edu.cn/new/).
 My research interest is algebraic topology and geometric topology.
 For my upcoming graduate career, I am privileged to have the guidance of Professor [Pan Huiping](https://www2.scut.edu.cn/math/2018/0316/c14638a482211/page.htm).
-Under his mentorship this semester, I am immersed in studying the thoery of *Quadratic Differentials* and *Teichmüller Spaces*, fields of research that deeply explore the topology and geometry of*Riemann Surfaces*.
+Under his mentorship this semester, I am immersed in studying the thoery of ***Quadratic Differentials* and *Teichmüller Spaces***, fields of research that deeply explore the topology and geometry of ***Riemann Surfaces***.
 During this semester, I am also presenting a report on the [*Quadratic Differentials*](https://link.springer.com/book/10.1007/978-3-662-02414-0) by Stebel in Prof. H. Pan’s reading seminar.

 CV: [Vitae](CV-cjp.pdf)

 * [Notes](Notes/index.md)

-公式显示：设 $f:X\to Y$ 为同胚
-$$
-\int_{a}^{b}f(x)dx=F(b)-F(a).
-$$

 ## Useful links